 How can you tell if someone has a borderline personality disorder?

-There are nine distinct symptoms found in most BPD patients.
+There are nine distinct symptoms found in most borderline personality disorder patients.
 BPD patients fear abandonment and rejection, intense feelings of anger, and emotional mood swings.
 As a result, they also have a history of unstable relationships.

-Chronic feelings of emptiness, self-destructive and impulsive actions, and self-harm are also symptoms that BPD patients exhibit.
+Chronic feelings of emptiness, self-destructive and impulsive actions, and self-harm are also symptoms that borderline personality disorder patients exhibit.
 They also have a vague sense of self and can thus be out of touch with reality and even paranoid.

 If you have these symptoms, immediately seek the help of a medical professional.